 by Candace Murphy, Kiddo!
-Parent Volunteer
+Staff

 It was an excerpt from a Saint Saens concerto that premiere cellist Zuill Bailey played for the members of Mill Valley Middle School’s orchestra and band students on an otherwise humdrum Monday morning in October.
 For an arresting handful of minutes, Bailey effortlessly traversed the clefs – bass to tenor to treble – traveling from first position to thumb position in a wild romp across the strings.
 Finishing with a flourish of his bow and toss of a mane of hair not wholly unlike that of Ludwig van Beethoven, Bailey came to a rest, eyed the students, and asked for questions.